jvde-github/AIS-catcher/README.md

 ## What's new?
 For new features in the latest version please have a look at the [release page](https://github.com/jvde-github/AIS-catcher/releases/tag/v0.41).
 There are currently a few things under development, key one is the inclusion of a simple webserver to view the station statistics and, in the future, change the settings.
+For a live demo for an actual running station in East Boston US, see [here](https://kx1t.com/ais/).
+Thank you KX1T for making this available.

 Make sure you use the latest version and start the webserver as follows:
 ```console
 AIS-catcher -N 8100
 ```